tomuvak/testing-gc-core/README.md

 ```

 ##### Timeout
-The implementation of `tryToAchieveByForcingGc` on Kotlin JS tries to trigger garbage collection by performing heavy
+On platforms not supporting direct triggering of garbage collection (= JS), the implementation of
+`tryToAchieveByForcingGc` performs heavy computations, in the hope that that will cause garbage collection to run.
+As a
-computations.
-As such, tests using it might require a long time to run, and with default configuration are likely to
+result, tests using it might require a long time to run, and with default configuration might exceed the allotted
-fail because they exceed the default timeout.
+timeout and fail.

 To change the timeout assign the desired value (e.g. `"12s"` – that is twelve seconds – suffices for known usages, but
 the exact time needed for a specific test might vary greatly depending on the specifics of the test and of the